widdowquinn/pyani/README.md

 -lstdc++ -lz -lm
 ```

-For a more technical overview of the issue, please see https://github.com/widdowquinn/pyani/issues/377.
+For a more technical overview of the issue, and other solutions that may be shared there, please see https://github.com/widdowquinn/pyani/issues/377.

 ##### Troubleshooting